King To Jordanians: Jordan's Achievements Were Realised Through Your Efforts And Belong To Each One Of You

-Amman, Feb.
-7 (Petra) His Majesty King Abdullah II on Wednesday delivered an address to the nation on the 25th anniversary of his assumption of constitutional powers.
+(MENAFN- Jordan Times) Amman - His Majesty King Abdullah on Wednesday delivered an address to the nation on the 25th anniversary of his assumption of constitutional powers.

 “We will continue to carry this responsibility together, God willing, for you are the people of resolve, from the land of resolve,” His Majesty concluded.